mar10/wunderbaum/docs/tutorial/quick_start.md

 # Quick Start

+!!! note

-!> Wunderbaum has beta status:<br>
+    Wunderbaum has beta status:<br>
     API, Markup, Stylesheet, etc. are still subject to change.

 A Wunderbaum control is added to a web page by defining a `<div>` tag and then create a new _Wunderbaum_ class instance, passing the tag and configuration